 Double click to insert body text here...

-We have all experienced nerves and anxiety to some extent in our lives before a certain event for example like sitting an exam or attending an interview.
-This is a normal response and the feelings tend to pass or dissipate quickly once the event is over.
+We have all experienced nerves, stress and anxiousness to some extent in our lives before a certain event for example like sitting an exam or attending an interview.

-It is when we experience repeated symptoms of Anxiety outside of the norm and it starts to affect how we live our daily lives that it becomes an issue.
-If you are running your life around your Anxiety symptoms then you will know exactly what I am referring to.
+It is when you begin to experience repeated symptoms of Anxiety outside of the norm and it starts to affect how you live your daily life that it becomes a problem.
+If this sounds familiar and you are planning your life around your symptoms then you will know exactly what I am referring to.

-This type of unhelpful Anxiety is best described as a fear of fear.
-A fear of the anxious feelings themselves and so you begin to avoid things that create those feelings.
-You then begin to try to monitor and control the anxious thoughts and feelings and this just adds another layer of stress for you to deal with.
-Your world can begin to feel smaller and smaller.
-How do I know, ive been there and it sucks!
+When you have anxiety you often begin to try and avoid things that created those feelings for you.
+You may even try to monitor and control the anxious thoughts and feelings and this just adds another layer of stress for you to deal with.
+Your world can begin to feel smaller and smaller and your mind gets more and more muddled.